Abelardo L. Rodríguez

-Abelardo Rodríguez Luján, commonly known as Abelardo L. Rodríguez ([aβeˈlaɾðo ˈele roˈðɾiɣes]; 12 May 1889 – 13 February 1967) was the Substitute President of Mexico from 1932 to 1934.
+Abelardo Rodríguez Luján, commonly known as Abelardo L. Rodríguez ([aβeˈlaɾðo ˈele roˈðɾiɣes]; 12 May 1889 – 13 February 1967) was a Mexican military officer, businessman and politician who served as Substitute President of Mexico from 1932 to 1934.
 He completed the term of President Pascual Ortiz Rubio after his resignation, during the period known as the Maximato, when Former President Plutarco Elías Calles (El Jefe Máximo) held considerable de facto political power, without being president himself.
 Rodríguez was, however, more successful than Ortiz Rubio had been in asserting presidential power against Calles's influence.

 Rodríguez left the political arena for a while after his term ended, devoting himself to travel and business interests.
 Rodríguez returned to politics a decade later, serving as Governor of the state of Sonora, retiring in 1948 and returning to his business interests.
 To date, Rodríguez is the only Mexican to have been brigadier general, president, and governor of two different states.

 Early life

 Rodríguez was born on 12 May 1889 to a poor family in San José de Guaymas, Sonora.
-His parents were Nicolas Rodriguez Campos and Petra Luján.
-Besides Abelardo, they had multiple children: José, María, Fernando Feliciano, Catalina, Eduardo, Virginia, Manuela, Nicolás, Catarina, and José María.
-Due to poverty, young Abelardo rarely wore shoes.

 When he was eleven years old, he briefly attended school in Nogales, Arizona.
 There, he was attacked by two older American boys named Owen Walker and Don Herrera, due to anti-Mexican sentiment.
 He was in line one day, when Herrera got in front of him and Walker behind.
 Herrera gave Rodríguez a sharp shove, throwing Rodríguez on top of Walker, who had a knife in his hand.
 Walker slashed Rodríguez through his left cheek, making an incision, at least six centimeters (2.3 inches), from the mouth upwards.

 Later, as a young man, Rodríguez returned to Arizona to take his revenge.
 However, he found that Walker had died in a farming accident and that Herrera had moved to California with his family.
 After reflecting on Walker's tragic death, Rodríguez reconsidered and dropped his bid for revenge.

 Rodríguez never finished his primary studies.
 Instead, he dropped out after the 4th grade to begin working in order to help support his family.
 However, he vowed to educate himself.
 As a young man he worked at his brother's hardware store, at a copper mine in Cananea, and as a professional baseball player in Nogales, Sonora.
 He worked briefly worked at an iron manufacturer in Los Angeles, California while attempting to pursue a career as a singer.
 After failing as a singer in Los Angeles, he returned to Mexico.

 In Sonora, he briefly worked for the Southern Pacific Railroad before being discharged.
 Due to his red-green color blindness, he had failed his test to become a railroad conductor.
 In 1912, he became a police commander in Nogales, Sonora.